 15+ years of math instruction in k-undergrad math and all forms of test prep.
 This was done both privately and professionally.

 Worked for Youth Policy Institute through LAUSD tutoring students in low income areas.

-Have been Instructor, Assistant Director, and Center Director at Mathnasium, where I still work part time.
+Have been Instructor, Assistant Director, and Center Director at Mathnasium, where I still run our Rolling Hills Estates location.

 I was always 'the math guy' in school.
 It just made sense.
 I then began helping other students in my classes beginning as early as I can remember, probably late elementary school.